cbos/cbos.github.io/content/posts/20240302-grafana-scenes-development-tips/index.md

 In the documentation of Grafana there is more information about [provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/).
 Some more example can be found [here](https://github.com/cbos/observability-toolkit/tree/main/config/grafana/provisioning/datasources).

-:warning: You need to keep in mind that both are started with a seperated docker-compose file and both have started with a different docker network.
+:warning: You need to keep in mind that both are started with a separated docker-compose file and both have started with a different docker network.
 So either you can link the container to other network or you can expose the data sources to your host machine and `host.docker.internal` for Docker or `host.containers.internal` for Podman as hostnames.

 # Building scenes

 While building a scene you might wonder how create nice panels.
 Or you wonder what kind of interaction patterns are possible.

-## 7) Inspect panel json
+## 7) Inspect panel JSON
 If you have already an example panel on a dashboard, you can leverage from that knowledge.
-Either inspect the json of the whole dashboard or use the 'inspect panel JSON' options.
+Either inspect the JSON of the whole dashboard or use the 'inspect panel JSON' options.
 ![](inspect_panel_json.png)

-In the json you can see the query details and configuration options for the query runner, you see the configuration options for the panel used.
+In the JSON you can see the query details and configuration options for the query runner, you see the configuration options for the panel used.
 If you have overrides defined, you can see how the configuration is of these overrides.
 Based on this you can create the same overrides with Grafana Scenes.
-In you app development you will create the panels and queryrunners with Typescript.
+In you app development you will create the panels and query runners with Typescript.
 You can configure them in the same way as specified in JSON, but using Typescript.
 Most settings have identical names, although some may be slightly different.
 Utilize code completion in your code editor to find the correct configuration option.

 # Get inspired